EXCCoin/exccd/README.md

 matching dependencies:

 ```
-cd $GOPATH/src/github.com/EXCCoin/exccd
 git pull
-dep ensure
 go install . ./cmd/...
 ```

-## Docker
+## Tests

 All tests and linters may be run in a docker container using the script `run_tests.sh`.
 This script defaults to using the current supported version of go.
 You can run it with the major version of Go you would like to use as the only arguement to test a previous on a previous version of Go (generally ExchangeCoin supports the current version of Go and the previous one).
+The script requires `GOPATH` to be set.

 ```
 ./run_tests.sh 1.9